jlu-ilr-hydro/odmf/odmf/static/media/help/datasets/index.md

 ### File-dataset

 File datasets have the same meta data as timeseries, but never have record.
 Instead, they have a link to a file that contains the data of the dataset.
-This data can have any form, qualitative, array, images, text etc. So it can be used for non-numeric data also, as long as the value type can be definetly described.
+This data can have any form, qualitative data, arrays, images, text etc, as long as the value type can be definetly described.
 Use long term open formats for the files.
 Data from file datasets cannot be plotted and mixed with other data.
-If your data has a form of timeseries, always import the data as records (see: help:import).
+If your data has a form of numerical timeseries, import as records (see: help:import) is stongly encouraged for plotting, aggregation, interpolation and mixing.
 File datasets are created from an uploaded file using the !fa-clipboard !fa-plus button in the  help:file-manager .

 ### Transformed timeseries